codr7/forthy2/README.md

 ```

 ### macros
-Macros are methods which are called at compile time and potentially parse arguments from the input stream. `|` may be used to trigger compile time evaluation, which is how macros are usually called.
+Macros are methods which are called at compile time and potentially consume arguments from the input stream. `|` may be used to trigger compile time evaluation.

-The following example pushes `1` and `5` on the compile time stack, which are added and printed when compiling the final expression. `3` and `7` are pushed on the run time stack as usual and added.
+The following example pushes `1` and `5` at compile time, which are then added and printed when compiling the final expression. `3` and `7` are pushed at run time and added.

 ```
   |1 3 |5 7 + |{+ dump}